sunlight-622/a-lightweight-feature-enhancement-model-LFEM-/README.md

 To replicate our results, run train.py
 ## <div align="left">License</div>
-This project is released under the Apache 2.0 license.
+This project is released under the AGPL-3.0 license.

 ## Citation